nats-nui/nui/web/docs/entities/stream/def/stream-config.md

 	template_owner: string, 	// omitted if empty
 	duplicate_window: number, 	// omitted if zero
 	placement: Placement		// omitted if null
-	mirror: Mirror 				// omitted if null, not editable, "name" is taken from stream names
+	mirror: Mirror 				// omitted if null, not editable
-	sources: Source[]			// omitted if empty, "name" is taken from stream names
+	sources: Source[]			// omitted if empty
 	sealed: boolean				// omitted if false, read only
 	deny_delete: boolean, 		// omitted if false, not editable
 	deny_purge: boolean, 		// omitted if false, not editable